 Chateau L’Enclos has a history dating back to the 19th century.
 At one point, the estate was known as Au Grand Moulinet, (Moulinet is the name of the neighboring village) before it became L’Enclos Pomerol, which eventually morphed into L’Enclos Pomerol.

 The chateau was constructed in 1898 by Pierre Larroucaud, the owner of the property at the time.
 Descendants of the Larroucaud family continued to own and manage the Pomerol estate of Chateau L’Enclos until 2006, when it was purchased by the American owners, Stephen Adams and Denise Adams.

 Chateau l’Enclos Vineyards, Terroir, Grapes, Winemaking

-Serving and Decanting Chateau L’Enclos with Wine, Food, Pairing Tips
+Serving Chateau L’Enclos with Wine, Food, Pairing Tips

 Chateau L’Enclos is a fairly large property for the Pomerol appellation.
 On average their annual production is close to 3,000 cases per year.
 There is a second wine, Le Petit L’Enclos.
 Chateau L’Enclos is a Pomerol estate worth keeping your eye on as things can only continue to improve.